JulieHM/InteractiveGallery/README.md

 # Project 2
+This is a group project made in the course "IT2810 - Webutvikling".
+It was my first react project.

 Link to gitpod: <https://gitpod.idi.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it2810-h20/team-36/prosjekt-2>

 ## Contents
 This is the repository for deliverable 2 in the subject IT2810 for group 36.
 We have made an interactive gallery, which lets the user choose between a number of combinations of music, image and poetry.
 Exlpore the gallery by pressing the different buttons, and view more images by scrolling forwards and backwards.